RPG Update: BLACKOUT 2054

 Perhaps unsurprisingly, they later discovered she decided to make a different sort of deal with the former Enforcer.
 Cell 54 found them together as an “item” at Bai Yul’s side on the fateful night of the banquet.

 This wasn’t merely fickle allegiance-shifting.
 Their partnership not only saved the General’s life but also elevated Xiao’s own standing within the White Lotus organization by bringing all of the General’s former payments and contacts to Yul.
-In exchange, Xiao was made one of the first Bahk Jin, enhanced with the Feyn-modified R357 that Bai Yul acquired from Erik’s blood.
-The General was killed later that very night in the bombing that claimed much of White Lotus’ leadership at the time, and so ended Xiao’s brief experiment in maintaining personal relationships.
+In exchange, Xiao was made one of the first Bahk Jin, enhanced with the Feyn-modified R357 that Bai Yul acquired from his use of Erik’s blood (without Erik’s full understanding of what it was going to be used for).

-Xiao’s ascent to power finally culminated in her calculated move against Bai Yul, at the behest of Tony Leung of the Sun Ye On triad.
+Xiao’s ascent to power finally culminated in her calculated move against Bai Yul, at the behest of Tony Leung of the Sun Yee On triad.
 This ruthless act of assassination propelled her to a high ranking member of their organization, functionally taking over White Lotus’ territories in K-Town.

 It was clear he had played a significant role in his transition to Barrens pawn shop arms dealer.

+This armory became a key supply point in the literal underworld, specializing in illegal weapons and DIY repairs for those with an “in”.
 In the post-Hyenaz era, TM took on a more active role in the Rat Clan, supporting food supply efforts in the Barrens.
 Yet, he continued his illicit arms trade, balancing his community responsibilities with his more lucrative dealings.